vktr274/cnn-affect-recognition/README.md

 ![ResNet50 From Tensorflow Pretrained On ImageNet - AdamW - 3x Dataset](./graphs/resnet50_pretrained_adamw_3x.png)

-Based on the last training the previously observed issues are likely to be caused by not enough data as recognizing face expressions is a very difficult task.
-We can use a `Sequential` model with preprocessing layers to create more image variations on the fly.
+Based on the last training the previously observed issues are likely to be caused by not enough data or inconsistent labels even when using the improved labels.
+To create more variations of the data we can use a `Sequential` model with preprocessing layers to create more image variations on the fly.
 We defined the following Sequential model:

 ```py
 augmentation = Sequential([